mvanmoer/eclipsegrdecl2vtk/README.md

 The supported scalars ACTNUM, EQLNUM, SATNUM, FIPNUM, PERM{X|Y|Z}, and PORO were based on the available test data.
 To add support for additional scalars, just follow the same elif structure and call to ReadScalarSection.

+This script was developed against output from Petrel 2012.2.
+It may or may not work with grdecl files from any other source.